felipemedlev/Flash-Vocab-Trainer/README.md

 ## Project Overview

 This project is a comprehensive Hebrew flashcard learning application designed to help users study and master Hebrew vocabulary.
 It features user authentication, pre-loaded vocabulary sections, custom section creation via Excel uploads, and a smart learning algorithm to optimize study sessions.
-Built with Next.js 14+ using the App Router, Tailwind CSS, and SQLite3 database.
+Built with Next.js 14+ using the App Router, Tailwind CSS, and PostgreSQL database.

 ## Features